schedule an appointment

 Labor and Delivery

-When the time comes for the arrival of your little bundle of joy our team will do everything we can do to safely provide you with the experience that meets your needs.
+When the time comes for the arrival of your little bundle of joy, our team will do everything we can do to safely provide you with the experience that meets your needs.
 If you are scheduled for an induction, external version or cesarean section please call ahead to the unit at 928-283-2629 before leaving home to confirm arrival time.
 Our staff is experienced in caring for many types of patients.

 Types of Patients

-Signs of labor
+Signs of Labor

-The last weeks of Your pregnancyv
+The last weeks of Your pregnancy

 Your body during this phase of your pregnancy is going through rapid changes and you may notice several things that may feel as if you are beginning labor.